-Platelet rich plasma therapy (PRP) involves the injection of a concentration of platelets into an area of tissue injury.
-Platelets are rich in naturally occurring growth factors which can speed up the healing process.
+Platelet-rich plasma therapy (PRP) involves the injection of a concentration of platelets into an area of tissue injury.
+Platelets are rich in naturally occurring growth factors that can speed up the healing process.
 Blood obtained from the patient is spun down (centrifuged) creating a highly concentrated pellet of platelets.

 PRP has been used successfully by professional athletes, as well as weekend warriors.